phoenixframework/phoenix/F_templates.md

 ```elixir
 <p><%= @key %></p>
 ```
 We need to change `key` to `@key` here because this is a new template, not part of a list comprehension.
-The way we pass data into a template is by the `assigns` map, and the way we get the values out of the `assigns` map is by referencing the keys with a preceeding `@`.
+The way we pass data into a template is by the `assigns` map, and the way we get the values out of the `assigns` map is by referencing the keys with a preceding `@`.

 Now that we have a template, we simply render it within our list comprehension in the `test.html.eex` template.